About Us

 The church was restored in the 1950s.
 The organ was added in 1977 in celebration of the Queen's Jubilee.

-There is a sheet providing more details about our history and details of the graveyard inside the church.
+There is a sheet providing more details of our history and details of the graveyard inside the church for visitors.
+The church is always open for visitors.

 Welcome

 We are a friendly, active, welcoming church, rooted in and serving our wider community.
-Please come and visit us any time to enjoy this peaceful and tranquil place, nestled by the chalk stream and weir near the local trout farm.
+Please come and visit us any time to enjoy this peaceful and tranquil place, nestled by the chalk stream River Avon, and weirs near the local trout farm.

 Please help yourself to hot and cold drinks any time you are passing or visiting.
-We keep the church open 24/7 for walkers, runners, cyclists, visits to the graveyard, sightseeing, or even study of architecture - we have some very rare features on the church tower where the stonework protects the belfry beams which protrude outside the tower walls.
+We keep the church open 24/7 for walkers, runners, cyclists, visits to the graveyard, sightseeing, or study of architecture - we have some very rare features on the church tower where the stonework protects the belfry beams which protrude outside the tower walls.
+There is an accessible toilet and baby change station in the churchyard, on the North wall of the Tower.
+Key code 982 [sign on table with refreshments near to the Organ]

 Donate - https://pay.sumup.com/b2c/Q4B5WUOG